Top

 Discrimination is any adverse employment action taken due to an employee's protected characteristic.
 For example, disability discrimination occurs when an employer treats a worker differently from other workers due to a disability.
 This could include permitting the worker to be harassed by coworkers based on a disability.

-Am I Guaranteed a Recovery if I Work With the Best Discrimination Attorney?
+Am I Guaranteed a Recovery if I Work With the Best Attorney?

-No. No attorney can or should guarantee you a recovery of damages.
+No, an attorney cannot and should not guarantee you a recovery of damages.
 Each case is unique, and the dynamics of juries have an element of unpredictability.
 Juries respond differently to different plaintiffs and defendants.
-However, if you work with an experienced employment discrimination attorney who regularly engages in discovery and goes to trial on the issues that you face in your case, you have a better chance of recovering your damages.
-Attorneys who are more experienced are better able to evaluate what a case is worth by comparing the case to other similar cases that they have tried or settled, or that they have observed other employment litigators try or settle.
+However, if you work with an experienced employment law attorney who regularly engages in discovery and goes to trial on the issues that you face in your case, you have a better chance of recovering your damages.
+More experienced attorneys are better able to evaluate what a case is worth by comparing the case to other similar cases that they have tried or settled, or that they have observed other employment litigators try or settle.
 They will also have a stronger sense of which defenses are likely to be raised, and they should have experience developing strategies to defeat common defenses put forward by employers.

-What are Characteristics of the Best Discrimination Attorneys?
+What are the Characteristics of Good Discrimination Attorneys?

-Seek Representation from a Discrimination Lawyer in New York City
+Seek Representation from a Lawyer in New York City

-At Phillips & Associates, we may be able to help you if you are concerned about finding the best discrimination attorney in New York City.
-We fight employment discrimination and harassment in the Bronx, Queens, Brooklyn, Manhattan, and Staten Island, as well as Nassau and Suffolk Counties, Westchester County, and New Jersey.
+At Phillips & Associates, we may be able to help you if you are concerned about finding the best representation in New York City.
+We fight employment bias and harassment in the Bronx, Queens, Brooklyn, Manhattan, and Staten Island, as well as Nassau and Suffolk Counties, Westchester County, and New Jersey.
 Contact us at (866) 229-9441 or through our online form.

 Categories: